Flux159/uhttp/README.md

 ```javascript
 var uhttp = require('uhttp');
 ```

+Note: You should not use the minified browser version of uhttp in nodejs (or vice versa).
+This is because while uhttp provides a common api for ajax/http requests, the implementations are different for nodejs and the browser (nodejs uses http.request while browsers use XMLHttpRequest - among other differences).

 #### uhttp.get(url, [,options])
 Use uhttp.get() to make a GET request.
 You can use "then... catch" callbacks to obtain the response.